GAN-based Tabular Data Generator for Constructing Synopsis in Approximate Query Processing: Challenges and Solutions: Conclusion

-GANs were introduced in computer vision, where they are commonly used to process image data via Convolutional Neural Networks.
-However, they are capable of generating tabular data as well.
-This section introduces and categorizes different variants of GAN-based methods that can be employed for generating non-image data synopsis and then analyzes promising state-of-the-art variants of tabular GAN-based methods in detail to determine how different variants of GAN can address data synopsis challenges.\\ To date, all proposed solutions have been published with the aim of adhering to real data privacy regulations and preventing data leakage during data sharing or the generation of synthetic data for data imputation and augmentation.
+Figure \ref{fig:cgan-architecture} illustrates the structure of a CGAN and how to input information is applied during the process.
+A majority of applications for conditional GAN were concerned with synthesizing images by giving the label for the image that should be generated.
+Nonetheless, in the case of tabular data, this could be the shape of data on a multimodal distribution and can be used to inject information as prior knowledge to the generator. \\ To date, all proposed solutions have been published with the aim of adhering to real data privacy regulations and preventing data leakage during data sharing or the generation of synthetic data for data imputation and augmentation.
 In contrast, in AQP applications, it is necessary to generate realistic data rather than synthetic data that is as close to real data as possible.
 The challenges associated with generating tabular data using GANs have been addressed in a few publications since 2017.
-The purpose of this section is to introduce promising variants of GANs for tabular data generation, followed by a classification of the proposed solutions based on the previously discussed synopsis construction challenges.\\ \cite{choi2017generating} proposed the medical Generative Adversarial Network (medGAN) to generate realistic synthetic patient records based on real data as inputs to protect patient confidentiality to a significant extent.
-The medGAN generates high-dimensional, multi-label discrete variables by combining an autoencoder with a feedforward network, batch normalization and shortcut connections.
+The purpose of this section is to introduce promising variants of GANs for tabular data generation, followed by a classification of the proposed solutions based on the previously discussed synopsis construction challenges.\\ Choi et al. \cite{choi2017generating} proposed the medical Generative Adversarial Network (medGAN) to generate realistic synthetic patient records based on real data as inputs to protect patient confidentiality to a significant extent.
+The medGAN generates high-dimensional, multi-label discrete variables by combining an autoen coder with a feedforward network, batch normalization and shortcut connections.
 With an autoencoder, flow gradients are able to end-to-end fine-tune the system from discriminator to decoder for discrete patient records.
 The medGAN architecture uses MSE loss for numerical columns and Cross-Entropy loss for binary columns, and ReLU activation function for both encoder and decoder networks.
 The medGAN uses the pre-trained autoencoder to generate distributed representations of patient records rather than directly generating patient records.
 In addition, it provides a simple and efficient method of dealing with mode collapse when generating discrete outputs using minibatch averaging.